Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Upper bounds for fully-dynamic conflict-free colorings

 Let $\Sextr(x_{i,j})$ contain the two extreme intervals assigned to~$x_{i,j}$: the interval sticking out furthest to the left and, among the remaining intervals, the one sticking out furthest to the right.
 We give each non-extreme interval the dummy color and maintain a conflict-free coloring for~$\Sextr(i) := \bigcup_j \Sextr(x_{i,j})$.
 When we insert a new interval into $S_i$ it replaces at most one extreme interval, so we do at most one insertion and one deletion in~$\Sextr(i)$.
 Thus we do at most $2 \cdot r(2L)+1$ recolorings.
 (The +1 is because the interval that becomes non-extreme is recolored to the dummy color.)
-For deletions the argument is similar. \end{proof}

-For instance, by applying Theorem~\ref{th:general-upper-bound}(i) we can maintain a coloring with $O(\log L)$ colors and $O(\log L)$ recolorings.
-We can also plug in a trivial dynamic algorithm with $c(n)=n$ and $r(n)=0$ to obtain $4L+1$ colors with only 1~recoloring per update\am{but r(n)=1?
-I don't get the argument.}\marcel{this follows from the theorem, you use a trivial r(n)=0 algorithm as ingredient resulting in 1 (I think 2, see Thm 6 proof) recoloring}\am{No, but how can $r(n)=0$ if there is one recoloring per update?}; when $L$ is sufficiently small this gives a better result.
+For deletions the argument is similar. \end{proof} For instance, by applying Theorem~\ref{th:general-upper-bound}(i) we can maintain a coloring with $O(\log L)$ colors and $O(\log L)$ recolorings.
+We can also plug in a trivial dynamic algorithm with $c(n)=n$ and $r(n)=0$ to obtain $4L+1$ colors with only 1~recoloring per update; when $L$ is sufficiently small this gives a better result.